jittakan2539/salad-maker/README.md

-This Salad-make Web app is created by Kan Jittapramoulboon, with UI Design by the Mather Co., ltd. in 2024.
+This Salad-maker Web app is created by Kan Jittapramoulboon, with UI Design by the Mather Co., ltd. in 2024.